pomerium/pomerium/docs/docs/tcp/client.md

 1. Specify this new Route as a TCP Route by prefixing `tcp+` in the **From** field, along with a port suffix.

-   The port is not used to connect to the Pomerium proxy service from the internet; this will always be port 443 (unless otherwise defined in `config.yaml`).
+   The port is not used to connect to the Pomerium Proxy service from the internet; this will always be port 443 (unless otherwise defined in `config.yaml`).
 Rather, the port defined in **From** is part of the mapping to the individual route.
 In this way, you can create multiple routes that share a DNS entry, differentiated by the port to determine which route they use.

    For example, suppose we have a server called `augur` running behind Pomerium that has a MySQL server and also listens for SSH connections.
 We can create routes for `tcp+https://augur.example.com:22` and `tcp+https://augur.example.com:3306`.